Valuation of Forest Ecosystem Goods and Services in Ethiopia

 - cultural services such as recreation and non-use values.

-We are providing Ethiopian government officials with guidance on the concepts, methods and data sources lying behind the estimates and on the interpretation of the results in the broader context of the Ethiopian economy.
+We provided Ethiopian government officials with guidance on the concepts, methods and data sources lying behind the estimates and on the interpretation of the results in the broader context of the Ethiopian economy.

-During the project, we are working directly with senior stakeholders from Ethiopian government ministries (e.g., the Advisor to the State Minister of Forests) and with experts from Ethiopian consultancies (Sankofa Consultancy Service), NGOs (e.g., Ethiopian Wildlife Conservation Association and Ethiopian Biodiversity Institute), multi-lateral institutions (e.g., UNEP, UNDP, World Conservation Monitoring Centre).
+During the project, we worked directly with senior stakeholders from Ethiopian government ministries (e.g., the Advisor to the State Minister of Forests) and with experts from Ethiopian consultancies (Sankofa Consultancy Service), NGOs (e.g., Ethiopian Wildlife Conservation Association and Ethiopian Biodiversity Institute), and multi-lateral institutions (e.g., UNEP, UNDP, World Conservation Monitoring Centre).